Meisam-A/Case-Study/README.md

    1. **First Approach:** By exploiting Plotly Library
    2. **Second Approach:** By exploiting mplot3d toolkit (Using linear scaling to scale the size of each node proportional to the number of edges adjacent to a single node)

- ## Task 2:
-- Although I am not an expert with Web Application Development, I tried to do my best to fulfill the whole project.
 - I embedded my visualization on my Plotly Chart Studio account ("https://chart-studio.plotly.com/~Meisam-Asgari/1") and deployed it along with some other obtained results in a free hosting service with "https://masgarioe.wixsite.com/website" URL.

-#### Finally, I hope the implementations have been  consistent with your expectation